Contents

 Causes of Monopoly

-- Cost Subadditivity: Cost subadditivity may result from technology or economies of scale.
+• Cost Subadditivity: This may arise from technological conditions or from economies of scale.

 The Good and Bad of Monopoly